 Did you know Facebook lets you embed a signup form as an additional tab on your profile?
 Here’s how to do it.

 Imagine a portion of your readers telling you exactly what they want to know more about.
-That’s what a good survey can do for you.
+An interactive survey will give you ideas and material for future marketing campaigns.
 Then, you can publish your survey findings and share them with your readers (and your industry.)

-This builds your authority, increases shares, and backlinks, which in turn attracts more readers and visitors.
+This builds your authority, increases shares, click-through rates, and backlinks, which in turn attracts more readers and visitors.

 14. Use Your Social Media Headers